Sylviane Diouf: Academic work

-In addition to publishing pioneering scholarly works on African Diasporan themes, Diouf has written black history children's books, curated gallery and online exhibitions, lectured widely on the global black experience, and appeared as an expert in documentary films."
+In addition to publishing scholarly works on African Diasporan themes, Diouf has written black history children's books, curated gallery and online exhibitions, lectured widely on the global black experience, and appeared as an expert commentator in documentary films."

-Her book Dreams of Africa in Alabama: The Slave Ship Clotilda and the Story of the Last Africans Brought to America (Oxford University Press, 2007) is the first to tell the story, in minute details, of the 110 young Africans from Benin and Nigeria, who were brought in July 1860 to Alabama on the last recorded slave ship to the United States.
-It received the Wesley Logan Prize of the American Historical Association and the James Sulzby Award of the Alabama Historical Association.
+Her book, Dreams of Africa in Alabama: The Slave Ship Clotilda and the Story of the Last Africans Brought to America (Oxford University Press, 2007), is the first to give a detailed account of the 110 young Africans from Benin and Nigeria, who were brought in July 1860 to Alabama on the last recorded slave ship to the United States.
+The book received the Wesley Logan Prize of the American Historical Association and the James Sulzby Award of the Alabama Historical Association.
 It was a finalist for the Hurston/Wright Legacy Award.
-The discovery, in 2019, of the wreck of the Clotilda in Mobile has brought international attention to this story.
+The discovery in 2019 of the wreck of the Clotilda off the coast of Mobile brought international attention to this story.

 Diouf is the author of Slavery's Exiles: The Story of the American Maroons (New York University Press, 2014).
-It is the first book to detail the experience of the men, women, and children who fled slavery and found refuge in the woods and swamps of the United States.
-Pulitzer Prize-winning historian Eric Foner noted that Slavery's Exiles is "an important addition to our understanding of slave society and black resistance". and interviewed Diouf for BookTV.
+It is the first book to detail the experience of the men, women, and children who fled U.S. slavery and found refuge in the woods and swamps.
+Pulitzer Prize-winning historian Eric Foner noted that Slavery's Exiles is "an important addition to our understanding of slave society and black resistance."

 Servants of Allah: African Muslims Enslaved in the Americas (New York University Press, 1998), the first book on the topic, has been praised for its detailed, well-written, and well-researched study of West African Muslims in 20 colonies/countries of the Americas from the 16th to the 19th centuries.
 Through an abundance of primary sources, Diouf explores the lives of individuals and communities focusing on expressions of faith, continued adherence to Islam, material culture, literacy, resistance, revolts, influence on non-Muslim communities and the Muslims' legacy.
 A 15th-anniversary, expanded, illustrated and updated edition was published in 2013.